What “I Am The Way The Truth And The Life REALLY Means (3 powerful truths)

 Don’t give what you think is the right answer, answer honestly.
 Look at what you go after in your life.
 What you think about, dream about, what you are constantly trying to get.

-What do you think you need to have a good life?
+What do you think you need to be happy?
 Money, sex, him/her, good job, nice house, vacations, more toys, nicer cars, fun hobbies, lots of friends, power, fame… What is it?

 We tend to think the good life is found in something other than Jesus.
 The problem is all those things will only let us down.
 They can’t deliver what they promise.
-They satisfy for a moment, but that moment quickly fades and we need more.
+Sure, they satisfy us for a moment, but that moment quickly fades and we need more.

 Jesus has a better way.
 He shows us that the good life is found in him alone.
 So if you find you are prioritizing something over Jesus, refocus your life.
 Call out the lies you’ve bought into that you need “x” to be happy.